Fleak SQL Language Reference

 -- DISTINCT to remove duplicates

-SELECT DISTINCT status FROM events;
+SELECT DISTINCT status FROM records;

 -- DISTINCT ON to keep first row per group